 Security & Performance

-Performance was rated 5.5/6.
-The program's security features fared better, and with a perfect score of 3/3 stars on AV-Comparatives's real-world protection test, however, that was in 2014, which is too far back to have any bearing upon the program in 2020.
+Performance was rated with 5.5/6.
+The program's security features fared better, earning a perfect score of 3/3 stars in AV-Comparatives's real-world protection test ⇱, however, that was in 2014, which is too far back to have any bearing upon the program in the present.

 "Some information we collect may be transferred to other countries, such as to our own servers or servers of our database providers in Singapore, and the United States and accessed from China by us and our external IT services providers.
 These countries may not have equivalent data protection laws to those applicable in the European Union.
 We do, however, ensure an adequate data protection level by agreements with our data base provider and other arrangements."

 |Max.
-Number of devices||unlimited||5|
+Number of Devices||unlimited||5|

 |Special Protection Features|